Today I am going to review GreyCampus’s online 35 contact hours PMP training program.

 How to Get Most of the Training

-I strongly recommend you read a good PMP exam reference book and the PMBOK Guide before starting the training session.
+I strongly recommend that you read a good PMP exam reference book and the PMBOK Guide before starting the training session.
 This will help you understand the training content better.

 I have gone through almost the entire course and attempted a mock test for this review, and I can say that it is a good course for PMP exam training.
-So if you are looking for a 35 contact hours training program, you can join this program and complete your training.
+So if you are looking for a 35 contact hours training program, you can join this program to complete your training.

 My Rating: 4/5